csdms/pymt/docs/installation.rst

 Stable release
 --------------

-If you haven't already done so, add the *conda-forge* channel to the list of enabled conda channels on your machine:
+Start by adding the *conda-forge* channel to the list of enabled conda channels on your machine:

 .. code-block:: console